China plans zone as test bed for service-sector reform

 China hopes the yuan will one day attain global status similar to the dollar, and aims to turn Shanghai into a financial hub on a par with New York and London by 2020.

-"Of course, the extent of liberalisation will depend on detailed rules such as whether it demands approvals from the Chinese central bank."
+"Of course, the extent of liberalization will depend on detailed rules such as whether it demands approvals from the Chinese central bank."

 Friday's announcement only provided outlines of the Qianhai project.